Home Region: Western Europe (Europe)

 No Polity found.
 Add one here.

-At its peak, at the end of the nineteenth century, it was the largest empire in history, comprising of territories of almost one-quarter of the worlds land surface, and a population that was one-quarter of the entire world’s population.
+At its peak, at the end of the nineteenth century, the British Empire was the largest empire in history, comprising territories of almost one-quarter of the worlds land surface, and a population that was one-quarter of the entire world’s population.

 By 1858 the British Crown had taken full control of India from the East India Company after the mutiny and rebellion against the EIC in 1857.
 British India was then renamed as the British Raj.
 This lasted until the end of this polity period with the independence of India from the British Empire.